§753. Factors to be considered concerning a previous criminal conviction; presumption.

 (g) Any information produced by the person, or produced on his behalf, in regard to his rehabilitation and good conduct.

 (h) The legitimate interest of the public agency or private employer in protecting property, and the safety and welfare of specific individuals or the general public.

 2. In making a determination pursuant to section seven hundred fifty-two of this chapter, the public agency or private employer shall also give consideration to a certificate of relief from disabilities or a certificate of good conduct issued to the applicant, which certificate shall create a presumption of rehabilitation in regard to the offense or offenses specified therein.

 All rights reserved.
-REI, the REI Tree and Mountain design, Novara, and REI Adventures are trademarks of Recreational Equipment, Inc.
+REI, REI Outlet and the REI Co-op logo are trademarks of Recreational Equipment, Inc.

 If you require accommodation in order to apply for a job, please contact us at firstname.lastname@example.org.